How to enable Confluence AI: A step-by-step guide

 The solution: Unifying your knowledge with eesel AI

-It integrates with tools like Confluence, Zendesk, Google Docs, Slack, and over 100 others.
-By doing this, eesel AI builds a complete picture of your company’s collective brain.
-This allows it to give a single, accurate answer pulled from the best possible source, whether that’s a wiki page, a helpdesk ticket, or a shared document.
+By working within the Confluence ecosystem, eesel AI helps build a complete picture of your company's collective intelligence.
+This allows your team to get accurate answers regardless of whether the source is a wiki page, a helpdesk ticket, or a shared document.

 The solution: Simulating and deploying with confidence

-This puts you in complete control.
-You can start small, maybe letting the AI only handle simple, repetitive questions.
-Then, as you get more comfortable, you can gradually give it more responsibility.
-It’s just a smarter and safer way to bring AI into your workflow.
+This allows you to deploy AI with complete confidence.
+You can start small, letting the AI handle simple, repetitive questions, and gradually give it more responsibility as you see its success.
+It’s a smart and safe way to enhance your existing Confluence workflow.

 Your journey begins when you enable Confluence AI

-Turning on Confluence AI is a quick and easy win for introducing your team to the world of generative AI.
-As we’ve seen, any Organization Admin can get it running in just a few minutes, giving everyone helpful tools for drafting and editing content.
+Turning on Confluence AI is a quick and effective way to introduce your team to the benefits of generative AI.
+As an Organization Admin, you can get it running in just a few minutes, providing everyone with impressive tools for content creation and editing.

 Ready to connect Confluence with all your other tools and create a single source of truth for your team?
-Sign up for eesel AI for free and see for yourself how easy it is to launch a powerful AI assistant that’s customized for your business.
+Sign up for eesel AI for free and see how easy it is to launch a powerful AI assistant that works perfectly with your business.

 Frequently asked questions